hugolu/learn-test/executable-specifications.md

 “Triggering a single action is crucial in keeping the state transition simple.”

-“Successful teams don’t use raw examples, they refine the specifi- cation from them.
+“Successful teams don’t use raw examples, they refine the specification from them.
 They extract the essence from the key examples and turn them into a clear and unambiguous definition of what makes the implementation done, without any extraneous detail.”

 “It is important to note that the analyst’s competency is related to the specifications and not to how the software will be implemented.”